 Johnson previously served as vice provost at Ithaca College where she was a tenured professor.
 She also served as the inaugural director of Ithaca’s Integrative Core Curriculum.
 In announcing her appointment, Kalamazoo College President Jorge G. Gonzalez cited her long record of teaching success and considerable scholarly accomplishments.

 An alumna of West Virginia Wesleyan College, Johnson served her alma mater as president of the Alumni Council and a member of the Board of Trustees.
 She has been a faculty member at West Virginia Wesleyan and Texas Tech University in addition to Ithaca College.
 She served as the executive director and president of the Eastern Communication Association (ECA), which honored her as a distinguished teaching fellow and distinguished research fellow.

 Johnson earned her bachelor’s degree in speech communication and history from West Virginia Wesleyan College, a master’s degree in educational psychology from West Virginia University, and her master’s degree and Ph.D. in communication studies from Northwestern University.

-Visit the Provost’s Office Website for detailed information about Academic Affairs, including policies, committees, meeting schedules and more.
+Visit the Provost’s Office web page for detailed information about Academic Affairs, including policies, committees and meeting schedules.